zetenyLevay/routing-project-1-2/README.md

 ## Features

+This project consists of two main parts - a model which analyses stops and stations across the city of Budapest using network-based centrality heuristics.
+Secondly, it comprises of a CLI routing engine, powered by a time-dependant A* algorithm.
+A GUI wraps this routing engine with additional features such as a journey times heatmap from any stop, a user-friendly UI to the routing usage, and an illustration of the results of the stop closure model on a map of Budapest.

 ### GUI
-- Can generate route from given 2 input coordinates and a time.
+- Can generate route from given 2 input coordinates and a time
-- Start and end point can either by typed in or clicked on map.
+- Start and end point can either by typed in or clicked on map
 - Heatmap of journey times from any stop to all other stops.
-- Visualization of the effect on the network when one stop is closed.
+- Visualization of the effect on the network when one stop is closed
-- Stop evaluation heatmap.
+- Stop evaluation heatmap\
+Instructions for all features above can be found in the [GUI Usage Instructions](#gui-usage)

 ### Console
 - Ability to load .zip files into .db files using the load command described under [CLI Usage Examples](#cli-usage)